paltalabs/defindex/apps/docs/03-core-concepts/contracts.md

 Strategies are required to report the amount of underlying assets they hold, ensuring that when shares of the DeFindex liquidity pool token are minted, they reflect the correct asset proportions.
 #### Functions
+- `assets`: Returns the assets of the DeFindex and its proportions.
 - `set_strategy`: Allows the Manager to add/remove the strategies.
 - `withdraw_from_strategies`: Allows the Manager to withdraw assets from a strategy, letting them as IDLE funds.
 - `invest_in_strategies`: Allows the Manager to invest IDLE fund assets in a strategy.